Service Design Learning

-ISDI is a resource for service designers to learn, share, and collaborate.
-We offer a body of knowledge, courses, textbooks, workshop materials and more.
-Visit the Idea Lab, Digital Bookshelf and sign up for the newsletter.
+ISDI is your resource to learn, share, and collaborate.
+We offer a Service Design Body of Knowledge (BoK)TM, courses, textbooks, workshops and more.
+Visit the Idea Lab, browse the Digital Bookshelf and sign up for the newsletter.

 Watch a Message from Steven J. Slater, ISDI President

 Learn From Expert Service Designers

 Steven J. Slater is the principal author for the service design book of knowledge.
 His experience over 30 years and across multiple sectors in North America and Europe, has led to traceable revenues of more than $2 billion.

 Naomi Lantzman, a long-time university professor with expertise designing course curricula, is also a digital transformation consultant who has spent most of her career between conversion-based marketing campaigns, e-commerce solutions and user experience planning for donor-based non-profit fundraising organizations and private industry.

 Online courses that progress with you, on your time and at your pace.
 The courses follow a sequential progression of lessons, topics and quizzes, with exercises, scenarios and templates.

 The service design practice includes tools, many of them problem-solving, borrowed from other disciplines.
 The ISDI courses include a number of these tools, including ones for evaluating risk, defining ideal target markets, building loyalty programs, determining program gaps, and improving stakeholder communications.

 ISDI began building a book of knowledge for the service design practice after a three-year discovery process, which found no consensus for how to practice, including which models to use for given problems.

 Tackling the principles of service design enables individuals to assume leadership roles and responsibilities—ultimately acquiring leader experiences from efforts and activities that lead toward successful design outcomes.